Thursday, 12 August 2010

 Admission was £10, with a decent programme a further £2.
 I had my Scarborough Athletic rain jacket on, so it was nice that the regular gate man recognised me even though it was the best part of three years since my previous visit.
 That’s what I really like about non-league.

-We were enjoying the end to end encounter.
-Both Harrow winger Michael Bryan and big centre forward Marc Charles-Smith were impressing.
-At the break we bought hot drinks at just £1 from the club cabin by the gate rather than from the catering truck.
+We were enjoying the end-to-end encounter.
+Both Harrow winger Michael Bryan and big centre forward Marc Charles-Smith were impressive.
+At the break, we bought hot drinks at just £1 from the club cabin by the gate rather than from the catering truck.

 Boro kept going and had just as much of the play, but they failed to carve out a really clear chance.
 A terrible back pass header was intercepted by Devyne, but his shot hit the post.
 Soon after the same forward beat the offside trap and finished with aplomb to make it 3-0.